Discrete Choice with Endogenous Peer Selection: Introduction

 We finally connect our work to the existing literature.
-First, the ideas are related to the consideration set models where agents do not pay attention to all available alternatives \citep[see, for instance,][ and references there in]{aguiar2023random}.
-While this literature focuses on consideration sets of alternatives, we study ``consideration sets'' of peers in an interactive framework.
+First, the ideas are related to the consideration set models where agents do not pay attention to all available alternatives \citep[see, for instance,][ and references therein]{aguiar2023random}.
+While this literature focuses on \emph{consideration sets of alternatives}, we study \emph{consideration sets of peers} in an interactive framework.
 In doing so, our work also contributes to the growing econometric literature on network formation \citep[see][for an overview]{graham2015methods, de2017econometrics, chandrasekhar2016econometrics}.
-Within this literature, the studies by \citet{leung2015econometric, menzel2015strategic, miyauchi2016structural, boucher2017my, mele2017structural, depaula2018identifying, thirkettle2019identification, ridder2020two, sheng2020networks, badev2021nash} and \citet{gualdani2021econometric} have analyzed game-theoretic models of network formation.
-While the sets of potential peers in our work remain stable over time, we allow agents to redefine the set of peers they pay attention to each time they make a decision.
-By allowing this attention to depend on the current choices of the agents, we offer a mechanism for effective network formation.
-As we mentioned earlier, this mechanism allows for homophily and can be used to explain polarization.
+Within this literature, the studies by \citet{leung2015econometric, menzel2015strategic, miyauchi2016structural, boucher2017my, mele2017structural, depaula2018identifying, thirkettle2019identification, ridder2020two, sheng2020networks, badev2021nash} and \citet{gualdani2021econometric} have analyzed game-theoretic models of creating links.
+Another related literature models social decision-making as based on observations from a sampled subset of network neighbors (e.g. \citealp{degroot74, bala98, golub10}) or from a small set of peers with its size constrained by the cost of processing the information \citep{park2026}.
+We complement these approaches by offering a general peer-selection mechanism in which the selection probabilities for effective network formation depend on recent choices.
+This distinction matters for identification, as endogenous active peer set formation can generate correlated behaviors.

+There is a large econometric literature on the identification of models of social interactions where the choices of peers shape agents' preferences over alternatives (see, for example, \citealp{blume2011identification, bramoulle2020peer, de2017econometrics} and \citealp{graham2015methods}, for comprehensive reviews of this literature).
+On the theoretical side, \citet{chambers2025} recover the impacts that agents have on each other using variation in group composition.
+Although existing social interaction models typically assume correct beliefs about peer behavior, a growing literature documents biased social learning and misperceived peer behavior, e.g., formation of peer-induced beliefs \citep{boucher22} and misclassification in social interactions \citep{lin24, meyer17, lewel25}.
+We can think of our model as a discrete choice framework with endogenous peer selection that incorporates misspecified beliefs about peers.\footnote{See \citet{esponda2016} for an equilibrium set-up of misspecified models.}